kobrak1/ecommerce/README.md

 ## Features

-- Product and Category Management
+- Product and Category Management on Admin Panel
 - Payment Method Integration
-- Coupon Codes
+- Coupon Codes to apply discounts on specific products
-- Admin Panel
 - Cart Transactions

 ## Used Technologies